-- The care provider may ask about chest pains or trouble breathing to make certain that the shoulder pain is not referred from the heart.
+- The health-care provider may ask about chest pains or trouble breathing to make certain that the shoulder pain is not referred from the heart.

 - A variety of tests may be performed to try to decide which of the four muscles of the rotator cuff is injured or damaged.
 Each uses muscle contractions to try to find the weak or painful muscle.
 Examples include the Jobe test for the supraspinatus muscle, the Patte test for the infraspinatus and teres minor muscles, and the Gerber test for the subscapularis muscle.

 - Ultrasonography: This is a sound wave test that can help evaluate damaged tendons and muscles but has difficulty in assessing the bones of the shoulder.
 The benefit of ultrasound is that it can be done as the shoulder is moved and can find places where the rotator cuff is being pinched or impinged upon.
-However, the quality of ultrasound depends upon the skill and experience of the ultrasound technician and radiologist.
+However, the quality of ultrasound depends upon the skill and experience of the ultrasound technician and radiologist performing the test.